 Thank you to all who signed our petition asking the province to #BanTheBag and to introduce Extended Producer Responsibility for other thin-film plastic.
 The petition was delivered to Nova Scotia Environment on Friday, January 18, 2019.

-With China’s import ban on plastics from around the world, areas like Nova Scotia are being left with a build up of various types of plastic including thin film plastic.
-Use your voice and call on Nova Scotia to be leader in Canada’s waste reduction.
+With China’s import ban on plastics from around the world, areas like Nova Scotia are being left with a build-up of various types of plastic including thin film plastic.
 As Nova Scotian’s, we need to call for renewed provincial commitment, as part of the National Action Plan for Extended Producer Responsibility (EPR), agreed to in 2009.

 Companies designing and manufacturing products should also take some responsibility for the management of their products through extended producer responsibility programs.
 EPR programs encourage companies to produce more environmentally friendly products.
 We have suggested an expansion of EPR programs to end-of-life marine supplies, fishing gear and litter.
 Nova Scotia Department of Environment representatives indicated that they may be open to having an ongoing panel of experts with municipal, private sector, NGO, and academic representation to advise on waste resource management.
 Your call can make them accountable

 How can you help?